ShivamSaluja/Extract-Transform-Load/README.md

 and further

-2] Extract data from mySQL in JSON format using PHP and draw Graphs.
+2] Extract data from mySQL in JSON format using PHP to draw Graphs.

 A sample graph in the repository (GraphofPinCodeVsTemp.png) is between pin code of cities of New York and temperature of the city.